rohan2017/BMP388_DEV_I2C/README.md

 ---
 ## __FIFO (First In First Out) Operation__

 The BMP388 barometer contains a 512KB FIFO memory, capable if storing and burst reading up to 70 temperature and pressure measurements.

-To enable the FIFO simply cal
+To enable the FIFO simply call the enableFIFO() function.
+By default the BMP388_DEV library always enables temperature, however this function allows parameters to be changed.
+The parameters include enabling pressure (PRESS_ENABLE), sensor time (TIME_ENABLE), sub

+The FIFO also allows measurements to the FIFO to be sub-sampled at a lower rate than the sample rate.
+The sub-sample rate is a division of the barometer standard sample rate and can be set using the subSample

 ---
 ## __FIFO Operation with Interrupts__

-The BMP388 barometer also allows FIFO operation to be integrated with interrupts from the INT pin.
+The BMP388 barometer also allows FIFO operation to be integrated with interrupts, using its INT pin to indicate to the microcontroller that batch of measurements are ready to be read.
+In NORMAL_MODE this is extremely useful for ultra low power applications, since it allows the barometer to indendently collect data over a long duration, while the microcontroller is asleep.
+The barometer's interrupt signal is then used to wake up the microcontroller, so that it can acquire and process the data.

+To enable FIFO interrupts simply set

 ---
 ## __Example Code__